cschmittbiel/ELLIFANT/README.md

 **ELLIpsoid Fitting and Adjusting Numeric Tool**, or ELLIFANT, is a python application that allows users to adjust ellipsoids to their r-table measurements, and find the best fitting partitions for their data.

 For this guide, basic understanding of what an r-table is and how it is used is assumed.
-For more information on r-tables, please refer to (Valérie Muzet).
+For more information on r-tables, please refer to (fill in later).

-We also assume good knowledge of the 2020 paper by Ana Ogando-Martinez *et al.* (Ana Ogando-Martinez *et al.*), which describes the ellipsoid fitting algorithm that serves as a basis for this application.
+We also assume good knowledge of the 2020 paper by Ana Ogando-Martinez *et al.* , which describes the ellipsoid fitting algorithm that serves as a basis for this application.

 ## Installation